 With it’s distinctive cladding, the aptly dubbed ‘Cheesegrater’ car park in Sheffield, was suffering from problems with the cover trims to the mullions.
 The original design, based upon a push fit friction fitting, consequently was now failing.

 In some instances, this had allowed the 3m long strips to fall from the building.
-In this instant, this caused risk to the pubic and affecting the complex aesthetics of the building.
+In this instant, this caused risk to the pubic and affected the complex aesthetics of the building.

-The solution designed by CBRE was to remove all 1100 strips off site, whereby the adapter profiles could be riveted permanently into place.
-Another key point is the strip was then reinstalled on site.
-A permanent bolt was drilled through the cross section of the mullion and through the adapter profile.
-Thus giving a permanent mechanical fix to the structure.
+The solution designed by CBRE, was to remove all 1100 strips off site, whereby the adapter profiles could be riveted permanently into place before the strip was then reinstalled on site.
+A long lasting mechanical fix was given to the structure due to durable bolts being drilled through the cross section of the mullion and through the adapter profile.

 In most instances, the teams drilling the mullions out worked from the inside of the building.
 For this reason, special jigs were made to assist those who were essentially blind.
 This confirmed that the drill was always perpendicular to the mullion and that the hole was at the right height.